two students walking outside a building on campus

 Directed and supervised teaching of content in 6-12 classrooms.
 Students are assigned to Topeka and neighboring schools for a period of twelve weeks.
 Not available for graduate credit.
 May be taken on a Pass/fail basis only.
 Prerequisites: Completion of appropriate professional education courses, and teaching specialization courses, and admission to student teaching.

-ED 415 5th-8th Grade Student Teaching (4)
+ED 415 5th-8th Grade Student Teaching (4-12)

 Directed and supervised teaching of content in 5-8 classrooms.
-Students are assigned to Topeka and neighboring schools for a period of six weeks.
+Students are assigned to Topeka and neighboring schools for a period of six to twelve weeks.
 Not available for graduate credit.
 May be taken on a pass/fail basis only.
 Prerequisites: Completion of appropriate professional education courses, middle school teaching content courses, and admission to student teaching.

 ED 420 K - 6 Student Teaching (8-12)